geminilabs/site-reviews-v2/readme.txt

 = 2.9.0 (2017-12-08) =
 - [feature] Assign a post ID to multiple reviews in bulk
+- [feature] Bayesian ranking values are stored in posts that have assigned reviews (can be used for query sorting)
 - Fix CSS for themes that do not implement the `.screen-reader-text` class
 - Fix System Info PHP error when detecting server IP address